cestrrada/Portfolio/_projects/rapella-art.md

 #### Development

-The portfolio website was developed from strach using [Jekyll](https://jekyllrb.com/) and a custom Bootstrap build.
-To allow her the same content management capabilities as WordPress without the databases and excess bulk, the site was built with the help of [Forestry CMS](https://forestry.io/)–a CMS for generating and managing static sites with a git backend.
+The portfolio website was developed from scratch using [Jekyll](https://jekyllrb.com/) and a custom Bootstrap build.
+To allow her the same content management capabilities as WordPress without the databases and excess bulk, the site was built with the help of [Forestry CMS](https://forestry.io/)–a content management system for generating and managing static sites with a git backend.

 #### Design